-- 1. Enter the factory set code. - 2.
-Within five seconds press the 1 2 on the keypad. - 3.
-Enter your personal 5-digit code.
-Each number must be entered within five seconds of each other. - 4.
-Three unique personal entry codes can be stored:
+1. Enter the factory set code.

+2. Within five seconds press the $1 \cdot 2$ on the keypad.
+The doors will lock and then unlock to confirm that the system is in programming mode.

+3. Enter your personal 5-digit code.
+Each number must be entered within five seconds of each other.